yasuota/EspansoCode/README.md

 <details>

-First, copy a valid IP address, then type :ip.
+First, copy a valid IP address, then type `:ip`.
 Espanso runs the Linux command in the background and then it outputs the result anywhere.
 Also, it is copied to your clipboard.

 <summary>Sample Code</summary>